-Class of 2025 Student Doctors,
+Class of 2026 Student Doctors,

 Congratulations!
-You have completed the preclinical portion of your medical school training.
-You are entering a very dynamic chapter of your lives, a chapter filled with patient encounters, didactics, and self-directed learning.
-You will need to be disciplined in listening to patients and attendings, in studying disease processes in the evenings, and in staying focused on successful completion of your next board exam.
-Be diligent and stay dedicated.
-The impact you can and will have on the medical profession is tremendous.
+The preclinical portion of your medical school training is complete!
+You are entering a very special time in your professional career.
+It's a chapter filled with patient encounters, didactics, and sought-after clinical procedures.
+It's a passage that will require you to be disciplined in listening to patients and attendings, in studying disease processes in your free time, and in staying focused on successful completion of your COMAT's and next board exam.
+Stay driven and focused.
+The impact you will have on those you encounter will be lasting and tremendous.

-You will encounter many teachers along the way-your patients and their families, your attendings, your training hospitals and clinic support staff.
-All are so important in the successful progression of healthcare.
-Be proactive, practice active listening, welcome constructive criticism, and be a patient advocate.
-Every experience will shape the physician you will become.
+You will develop many relationships along the way-your patients and their families, your attendings, your training hospitals and clinic support staff.
+All are instrumental in the successful progression of healthcare.
+Always remember to actively listen, welcome constructive criticism, and advocate for patients.
+Every experience will shape you into the physician you will become.

-Know that KYCOM and the Office of Clinical Affairs are so proud of your accomplishments.
-For us, it is an honor to accompany you in this process.
-We eagerly await what your futures hold.
+KYCOM and the Office of Clinical Affairs are so proud of your accomplishments.
+It is an honor that we get to accompany you in this process and are so eager to see what your futures hold.
 Please know we are here to support you throughout the rest of your journey.